ajutra/protube/README.md

 The evaluation of the subject depended on 2 parts:

-* 50% Practical (Delivery of the project)
+* **50%** Practical (Delivery of the project)
-* 50% Exam (Will be an exam asking about your delivery, how you implemented something, asking for a new feature –how do you structure–, etc.)
+* **50%** Exam (Will be an exam asking about your delivery, how you implemented something, asking for a new feature –how do you structure–, etc.)

 Even the project is done in team the evaluation will be individual and will follow a continuous evaluation.

+⚠️ The minimum qualification in the two parts to approve the subject will be 3.
+In case Exam is not pass with more than 3 the student has right to a Recovery exam.

 ### Code contribution